National Union of Students Black Students' Campaign: Winter Conference

 The Winter Conference is a two-day training event held in the first academic term for Black students across the UK.

 Summer Conference

 The Summer Conference is an opportunity for Black student activists from across the UK to come together to set the direction for the campaign for the year ahead, to attend workshops and hear speakers, and to network with other Black students.
 It is the NUS Black Students’ Campaign's democratic event.

 One of the key functions of the conference is to debate, pass policy which forms the basis of NUS Black Students’ Campaign campaigning agenda for the year ahead.
 Motions and amendments may be submitted by Black students from NUS constituent members.

 At the conference there is the annual NUS Black Students’ Campaign Awards, which started in 2005, to help promote and support outstanding achievements of Black students in campaigning for liberation.

 Officers and committee members are elected at the annual Summer conference by delegates.

-Previous National Officers

-The first full-time National Black Students’ Officer was elected in 2002, after NUS Annual Conference voted to change the constitution in order for the position to be created.
-Previously the position was part-time.